 What’s worse is when you have to spend hours or days collecting a bunch of different updates and data from team members, then put them into a project summary for your boss—who wanted the answer yesterday.

 Here are some common problems that result when you don’t have visibility into projects:

 - You don’t know what’s going on with the work you’re responsible for overseeing.

-- Your manager, stakeholders and team lose confidence in your leadership.
+- Your manager, stakeholders, and the team lose confidence in your leadership.